alpertunga-bile/prompt-markdown-parser/README.md

 # Requirements
 - Tested in Windows OS environment.
-- Venv, deep-translator, customtkinter, happytransformer, Pillow, beautifulsoup4, tqdm, lxml and Tkinter packages are used.
 - Tested with Python 3.10.6.
 As a note for Python 3.10.6 version Tkinter comes as default.
 You can easily test it with these commands:

 ## Check Tkinter Module